|A rusty sailboat remains on the shore in Savusavu.|

 |The reflection of the blue sky on the still water in Savusavu lagoon.|

 We’d even considered returning to some of those same holiday homes if they too were available at this time and reachable from the airport here.
-There are some locations that can be reached from the US.
+Some locations can be reached from the US.
 We could fly to the US and take numerous flights from there.
-But the thought of spending 36 to 42 hours flying and changing planes at multiple airports presents its own risks for COVID-19, one we don’t want to take.
+But the thought of spending 36 to 42 hours flying and changing planes at multiple airports presents its risks for COVID-19, one we don’t want to take.

 |A skinny nursing dog scrounging for food among the rocks.|